Sparta: Post-classical and modern Sparta

 In 396 AD, Sparta was sacked by Visigoths under Alaric I.

 According to Byzantine sources, some parts of the Laconian region remained pagan until well into the 10th century.
 The Tsakonian language still spoken in Tsakonia is the only surviving descendant of the ancient Doric language.
-In the Middle Ages, the political and cultural center of Laconia shifted to the nearby settlement of Mystras, and Sparta fell further in even local importance.
+In the Middle Ages, the political and cultural centre of Laconia shifted to the nearby settlement of Mystras, and Sparta fell further in even local importance.
 Modern Sparta was re-founded in 1834, by a decree of King Otto of Greece.
-Today it is a provincial town and the capital of the Laconia administrative region.
+Today it is a provincial town and the capital of the Laconia administrative region in Greece.